 The rest of this article assumes that your organization meets the first two criteria and that you need to help management buy in to creating a new role.
 (If this isn’t the case, you can continue to expand your business analysis experience while staying on the lookout for golden BA opportunities, which we’ll talk about at the end of the article.)

 Now that you understand the context in which a business analyst role would fit, take some time to identify the core role to be filled by a business analyst in your organization.
 Identify the key responsibilities and skill sets needed, and even consider what types of projects the business analyst would contribute to.

 Essentially, you want to write your own business analyst job description.

 Business analyst roles vary widely across the industry.
 When putting together an ideal BA role for your organization, it’s more important that the skills and responsibilities be perceived as immediately valuable to the organization than they fit into an idea vision of a business analyst role you might find proposed elsewhere.
-Leverage the knowledge areas from the BABOK Guide for ideas, but limit the initial set of responsibilities to those of immediate value internally.
+You can leverage our Business Analyst Skills Assessment – a free download – as a starting point, but limit the initial set of responsibilities to those of immediate value internally.

 Once in a business analyst role, you can always take on more senior BA responsibilities.

 Proposed job description in hand, sit down with your manager or a manager you think would be receptive to creating such a role on his or her team and walk through your ideas.
 Discuss the problems or opportunities you’ve seen.
 Detail how the person filling the BA role could help solve these problems.
 Speak to tangible examples of where business analysis activities have already helped create value in your organization.